susumutomita/ETHOnline2024/README.md

 - **Mina Protocol:** For privacy-preserving feedback collection.
 - **LayerZero:** For cross-chain data sharing and reward distribution.
 - **Web3Auth:** For non-custodial authentication and easy login.
+- **Sign Protocol:** For cryptographic signing of feedback to ensure data authenticity and integrity.
+- **Avail:** For scalable data availability and performance optimization across retail locations.

 ## Future Roadmap